ALICE VACHSS

 Gonzaga University School of Law

-International Association of Healthcare Security & Safety
+International Association of Healthcare Security and Safety

 Holliswood Hospital

-Hope Place Inc. of Huntsville, Alabama
+Hope Place, Inc. of Huntsville, Alabama

 IS 59